 Traditional concrete traps must be pumped out after just 25 percent of their volume is filled, because after that they no longer work well enough to keep fats and oils out of the sewage systems.

-Compact, high-capacity interceptors, such as Thermaco's Trapzilla systems, are engineered so they never lose efficiency.
+Compact, highly efficient interceptors, such as Thermaco's Trapzilla systems, are engineered so they never lose efficiency.
 They can hold upwards of 90 percent of their volume in grease before they must be cleaned out.

 Big Dipper systems work a bit differently than traditional traps.
 In them, grease is skimmed out automatically on a programmed schedule based on the amount of grease produced.